lyynxxx/stakingnode/System.design/README.md

 Also worth calculate the limits not to exceed the system wide limits otherwise the system will not respond.
 All your limints set < fs.file-max in sysctl config!

+If you are not careful, you can run into this issue:

 ```
 Nov 29 10:22:30 eth2.vm prysm.sh[14483]: time="2020-11-29 10:22:30" level=info msg="Node started p2p server" multiAddr="/ip4/192.168.0.92/tcp/13000/p2p/16Uiu2HAmRKWHdtxuQpMezkogXgjoT3xsggX2dSeWtvmdNYRFci8P" prefix=p2p
 Nov 29 10:22:38 eth2.vm prysm.sh[14483]: time="2020-11-29 10:22:38" level=error msg="Unable to process past logs Could not process deposit log: could not get correct merkle index: latest index observed is not accurate, wanted 25885, but received  22153" prefix=powchain